Photos and Fingerprints

-When applying for a nonimmigrant visa, you should upload a digital photograph taken within the last six months as part of completing and submitting the Form DS-160.
-You should also bring a copy of your photograph to the U.S. Embassy on the day of your interview.
-You will also be fingerprinted when you arrive for your interview at the U.S. Embassy.
+When applying for a nonimmigrant visa, you are required to upload a digital photograph taken within the last six months as part of completing and submitting the Form DS-160.
+You should also bring a copy of your photograph to the U.S. Embassy or Consulate on the day of your interview.
+You will also be fingerprinted when you arrive for your interview at the U.S. Embassy or Consulate.

 Digital Photo Requirements

 Your visa application photo must meet certain criteria regarding size and content.
-Submitting photos that do not meet these criteria can delay the visa application process. *Starting November 1 2016, applicants are not permitted to wear eyeglasses in photos.
+Submitting photos that do not meet these criteria can delay the visa application process.
 Digital photos uploaded with your Form DS-160 must have been taken within the last six months, and must meet the guidelines shown in the image below: